niendo1/ImapNotes3/README.md

 ImapNotes3
 ==========

-Android app to view, edit and synchronize HTML notes and check lists on your IMAP mailboxes.
+A notes and checklist Android app that synchronizes in your IMAP mailbox.

 ### Screenshots